Could Your Child's Anxiety Be A Pyrrole Disorder?

 At this point, while some practitioners consider pyrrole disorder to be a foundational aspect that can lie upstream of dysfunction in any system that requires zinc and B-6, critics suggest that it's too transient a marker to be considered reliable.

 But we also need to keep in mind that zinc and B-6 could be low for other reasons beyond high pyrroles.
-Many of the symptoms on Dr Walsh's pyroluria questionnaire are symptoms of zinc and B-6 deficiency.

 Are those nutrients coming in sufficiently through diet?